Jarin4649/Inoriba-/README.md

 ## Features

-- **Visual Novel Storyline:** Engaging multi-character dialogue system with dynamic character expressions, emotional shifts, and dreamy fade transitions.
+- Visaul noval style
-- **Interactive 3D Environment:** Seamlessly transitions from 2D storytelling into a fully rendered 3D room using `Three.js` and `GLTFLoader`.
+- switch from 2D story to 3D room using three.js + gltfloader
-- **First-Person Exploration:** Powered by `PointerLockControls`, allowing players to click and look around freely in first-person view.
+- first person walking around with w a s d
-- **Room Boundary Collision:** Custom bounding box constraints that keep the player safely inside the room layout without clipping through walls.
+- moody lights and custom style for horror vibes ( Under development )
-- **Atmospheric Aesthetic:** Soft, dreamy lighting and custom visual styling tailored for a mystery/suspense atmosphere.
+- custom wall collisions so you don't fall to hell.

 ## Built With